0xtanja/synthetics/manuals/RUN.md

 ## SYNOPSYS

-`synthetics run <file> [chrome driver options ...]`
+`synthetics run <scripts...> [chrome driver options ...]`

 ## DESCRIPTION

-Initialise an instance of Chrome Driver to execute a script on.
+Initialise an instance of Chrome Driver to execute one or multiple scripts on.

 ### Return Codes